Chart Color Schemes

 Carindale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Carindale's estimated population is around 17,401.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Carindale's population is estimated at around 17,401.
 This reflects an increase of 866 people since the 2021 Census, which reported a population of 16,535.
-The change is inferred from AreaSearch's estimate of 17,396 residents following examination of ABS's latest ERP data release (June 2024) and an additional 146 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,633 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 86.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 17,396, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 147 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,633 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections (released in 2023) for each age cohort.
-Considering projected demographic shifts, the population is expected to shrink by 246 persons by 2041 according to this methodology, with specific age cohorts like 75 to 84 increasing by 723 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering these projected demographic shifts, over this period, projections indicate a decline in overall population by 247 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 723 people.

 Frequently Asked Questions - Population